 - Finn of Adventure Time wears a light blue shirt and dark blue pants.
 Although he definitely has the sense of righteousness, his personality is pretty much the opposite of "calm".

 - Used to full effect in the Grand Finale of Avatar: The Last Airbender.
 The scene where Aang takes Fire Lord Ozai's bending away, both enter in a Throat Light state, being Aang's light blue and Ozai's red.

 - Also, both here and in its Sequel Series The Legend of Korra, where the Avatar enters the Avatar State, their eyes glow light-blue.
 It was explained in Book 2: Spirits that this is the manifestation of Raava, the Spirit of Light, who is this color in opposition of Vaatu, the Spirit of Darkness, who is dark red.

 - Downplayed with Blooregard "Bloo" Q. Kazoo, Mac's small, light blue imaginary friend on Foster's Home for Imaginary Friends.
 While he is still one of the show's main protagonists, he is extremely selfish, rude, and arrogant, often falling into Designated Hero territory.
-He seems to take a level in jerkass with every passing episode, to the point where he acts like a Hero Antagonist in several of them.
+He seems to take a level in jerkass with every passing episode, to the point where he acts like a Villain Protagonist in several of them.
 Still, he has a few Jerk with a Heart of Gold moments, namely when he feels remorse for his actions and apologizes for whatever he's done.

 - Bubbles from The Powerpuff Girls wears a light blue dress.
 She is the sweetest and nicest of the three girls, and typically acts as if she were the youngest, despite the fact that there is no age gap between her and her sisters.
 However, as proven in the episode, "Bubblevicious", taunting her and calling her the smallest and the weakest is an easy way to get on her bad side.